 SAMHSA Certified Laboratories

 The Substance Abuse and Mental Health Services Administration (SAMHSA) is the agency within the U.S. Department of Health and Human Services that leads public health efforts to advance the behavioral health of the nation.
-SAMHSA was established in 1992 and is relied on heavily for all workplace drug testing programs in the United States.
+SAMHSA was established in 1992 and is relied on heavily for all employee drug testing programs in the United States.
 The mission of SAMHSA is to reduce the impact of substance abuse and mental illness on America's communities.

-Laboratories performing workplace drug testing in the United States look to SAMHSA for guidance in best practices for accurate and efficient drug testing.
+Laboratories performing employee drug testing in the United States look to SAMHSA for guidance in best practices for accurate and efficient drug testing.
 For drug testing required by the federal government or the United States Department of Transportation (DOT), the use of a SAMHSA certified laboratory is a regulatory requirement.

 At US Drug Test Centers, our priority is to utilize laboratories certified by SAMHSA.
 The current list of SAMHSA certified labs can be found on the SAMHSA website.
 These laboratories perform at the highest standards and have rigorous quarterly inspections to ensure their quality and accuracy.
 The SAMHSA certification helps to guarantee the legal defensibility of actions taken based on a drug test result.

 SAMHSA administers the laboratory certification program through the National Laboratory Certification Program (NLCP), which includes comprehensive performance testing (PT) and laboratory inspection programs.
 To become certified, an applicant laboratory must successfully test three rounds of PT samples and successfully complete a laboratory inspection that occurs at the time the third set of PT samples are being tested by the laboratory.
 In addition, a newly certified laboratory must undergo an inspection three months after achieving certification.